JimberSoftware/docs/company/users/users.md

 ### Filter Users

-You can search the list of Users using the search box at the top of the page.
+You can search the list of users using the search box at the top of the page.
 This helps you quickly find and manage the user you're looking for.

 - Use the search box to enter keywords and filter the user list.